26

 Behavioral Signs

-While changes in worldview and attitude toward others are a somewhat typical part of being a teenager, drugs and alcohol can have a dramatic effect on the way that adolescents see their lives and the world around them.
-Most commonly, depression is associated with addiction and can be a key factor in continuing the addiction.
+While changes in worldview and attitude toward others are a somewhat typical part of being a teenager, drugs, and alcohol can have a dramatic effect on the way that adolescents see their lives and the world around them.
+Most commonly, depression is associated with addiction and can be a key factor in continuing to misuse drugs.
 Different drugs will have different mental effects, so it can be helpful to be wary of overcautiousness looking for depression but ignoring constant euphoria.
+Additionally, individuals struggling with substance use disorder may have frequent mood swings.
+One moment they will be happy or energetic and then quickly shift to a depressed mood.

 Oftentimes, teens will find new groups of friends that share the affinity for drug abuse while leaving behind previous friends who may not be as interested in drugs and the activities that go along with them.
 If a parent notices that their child has a totally new group of friends seemingly out of nowhere, and the child is adamantly opposed to their parents meeting these new friends, it could be a sign that this new group is enabling drug abuse.